Altai people: Dwellings

 Most of the Southern Altaians traditionally lived in yurts.
 Many Northern Altaians mainly built polygonal yurts with conic roofs made out of logs and bark.
 Some Altai-Kizhi also lived in mud huts with birch bark gable roofs and log or plank walling.
 The Teleuts and a few Northern Altaians lived in conic homes made out of perches or bark.
 With the influx of Russians near the homeland of the Altaians, there was an increase of the construction of large huts with two to four slope roofs in consequence of Russian influence.
 Despite the many social and political changes the Altaians have endured, many modern and settled families still keep a yurt in their yards.
 These yurts are usually used as a summertime kitchen or extra room.

 Clothing

-The traditional clothing of Southern Altaian men and women are very similar with little differences between the two.
-Average clothing consisted of long shirts with wide breeches, oriental robes, and sleeves.
+Historically, the traditional clothing of Southern Altaian men and women was very similar with little differences between the two.
+Average clothing consisted of long shirts with wide breeches, robes, and fur coats.
 Other apparel often included fur hats, high boots, and sheepskin coats.
 Northern Altaians and some Teleuts traditionally wore short breeches, linen shirts, and single-breasted oriental robes.
 Despite the fact that most Altaians today wear modern clothes, traditional wear still remains in use.

 Cuisine

-Altaian cuisine consists of soups of horseflesh or mutton.
-Dishes with gopher, badger, martmot, fermented milk, cream (from boiled milk), blood pudding, butter, fried barley flour, and certain vegetables are also staples of Altaian cuisine.
+Altai cuisine consists of soups of horseflesh or mutton.
+Dishes with gopher, badger, marmot, fermented milk, cream (from boiled milk), blood pudding, butter, fried barley flour, and certain vegetables are also staples of Altai cuisine.
 Popular drinks include aryki (hard liquor made from kumis).

 Religion

 History

-Traditional Altaian shamanism is rich with mythology and supernatural beings.
-Popular deities included Yerlik, the god of the underworld and Oyrot-Khan, a sagely and heroic figure who is a composite blend taken from historical Zungarian (Oirat) Khans and ancient legendary heroes.
-However, with many migrations, settlement changes, and the presence of the Russians and their eventual union with the Russian Empire, the Altaians encountered three world religions: Islam, Buddhism, and Christianity.
-At first, the Altaians were indifferent and at times even hostile to these faiths and their expansion.
-In 1829, an Orthodox mission was founded in the region (modern Altai Republic) soon after the region became a protectorate of the Russian Empire.
-Orthodox missionaries regularly confiscated land from Altaians who refused to convert.
+Traditional Altai shamanism is rich with mythology and supernatural beings.
+Popular deities included Erlik, the god of the underworld, and Oyrot-Khan, a heroic figure who is a composite blend taken from historical Zungarian (Oirat) Khans and ancient legendary heroes.
+However, with many migrations, settlement changes, and the presence of Russians and their eventual union with the Russian Empire, the Altaians encountered three world religions: Buddhism, Christianity, and Islam.
+At first, the Altaians were indifferent and at times even hostile to these foreign faiths and their expansion in the region (modern Altai Republic).
+In 1829, a Russian Orthodox mission was founded in the region soon after it became a protectorate of the Russian Empire.
+The mission and its missionaries were initially culturally sensitive and tolerant to the Altaians and their customs.
+However, the rise of Russian nationalism during the late 19th century caused the Russification of Orthodox Christianity in the country, and the mostly Russian clergy in Siberia also took up the ideology.
+This created intolerant views of the natives of Siberia (including the Altaians) and of their culture.
+This led to the rejection of Christianity by many Altaians, who saw it as a foreign Russian religion.
+However, Russian rule continued to grow increasingly strict both politically and religiously.
+Russian Orthodox missionaries regularly confiscated land from Altaians who refused to convert to Christianity.
 Altaians were often forcefully converted to Christianity.